Ofenhed/WebauthnAccounting/README.md

 #### Verification
 A reviewer can, at any time, fetch all data from a database for verification.
 A problem here is that all previous ways of generating a predictable hash from the data of each table must be saved and the correct algorithm is chosen by looking at the `SERIALIZATION_VERSION` for the row.
 This check should be automated, both on a schedule and when reading security critical rows from the database.

+## Result
+If this is implemented, all administrative actions should require a Multi-Factor authentication device to be performed, while authorization can still be controlled centrally, for example in the AD.
+All actions can also be verified to have originated from a specific user, or to be invalid.
+New users will have to be added in a local administrative interface, though, since it's not enough to add a user in the IdP.